Ms Access Gurus

-Also create a control to keep track of the primary key (PK), and a control to change color (for continuous or multiple items form)
+Control to keep track of the primary key (PK) ⚫ control behind to change color (continuous forms) ⚫ VBA

 Download